 - Answer rate (how many contacts pick up)

-- Cold call-to-meeting conversion rate
+- Call-to-meeting conversion rate

 - Average conversation duration